viveganandan/node-searchrunner/README.md

 Attempting to solve problem https://github.com/Hipmunk/hipproblems/tree/master/searchrunner

 The solution is contained within a docker container.
 It is a node js app with varnish cache operating as both a front-end cache and a load balancer.
-Varnish load balances between 3 node servers.
+Varnish load balances between 3 node containers.

 ## Requirements
 1. docker